keithrbennett/rock_books/README.md

 # RockBooks

-**A simple but useful accounting software application for small entities.**
+**A simple but useful accounting software application for very small entities.**

 A supreme goal of this project is to give _you_ control over your data.
 Want to serialize it to YAML, JSON, CSV, or manipulate it in your custom code?
 No problem!

-After entering the data in input files, there is a processing step (a single command) that is done to output the reports and home page.
-(This could be automated using `guard`, etc.) This generates an `index.html` that links to the reports, input documents, receipts, invoices, statements, worksheets, etc., in a unified interface.
-This `index.html` can be opened locally using a `file:///` URL but the directory tree can easily be copied to a web server for shared and remote access.
+After entering the data in input files, there is a processing step (a single command) that is done to validate the input and generate the reports and home page.
+(This could be automated using `guard`, etc.) An `index.html` is generated that links to the reports, input documents, receipts, invoices, statements, worksheets, etc., in a unified interface.
+This `index.html` can be opened locally using a `file:///` URL but the directory tree can easily be copied to a web server for shared and/or remote access.

 #### How RockBooks Is Different